 The school strives to maintain a healthy and safe learning environment.
-We expect all members of our school community to support this and to make responsible, safe decisions when participating in our curricular and extracurricular activities.
+All members of our school community support this and make responsible, safe decisions when participating in our curricular and extracurricular activities.

 Important: Please make sure that the school has your most current contact details, as well as your emergency contact information, and that you remain available by phone in case of emergency.
+Please add the Reception number +41 22 823 26 26 to your phone contacts.